drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The first form collects back to back exposures, the second collects a fast series of short exposures.
 The frame interval in either has to be at least as long as the time required to read the sensor (about 10msec).
 The shortest exposure is set by the pulse widths.
 For the fast series, there are upper limits set by the 16 bit counters in the timing generator and its 7 bit clock dividers.

+For back-to-back exposures, the following command can be used to reduce the carry-over effect.
+This runs a rapid series of pulses to the SH gate to clear charge left over from the previous frame.
+This effect is part of the physics of the sensor device and is universal to CCD detectors.
+Data quantifying the effect can be seen at the end of the readme [here](#charge-clearance-carry--over-and-relationship-to-gate-driver).

+      tcd1304cli> configure clearing pulses <n>

 Middle level commands **setup pulse..**, **setup frameset...**, **setup timer**, **start** and **trigger**, provide data collection with detailed control of the timing for the pulse sequence that operates the sensor.
 A set of low level commands provide register level access to the FlexPWM timing generator in the MCU.

 In the Python program, incoming data is saved onto a queue.
 The command **save \<filespec\>** retrieves and writes the data to disk.
 The command **clear** empties the data queue without writing to disk.